GSA/digitalgov.gov/content/news/2023/11/2023-11-28-part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 While the teams worked on product framing, the Service Delivery team conducted technical discovery, attempting to determine technical alternatives to mitigate or eliminate program challenges.

 One technical aspect of immediate concern was the websites’ hosting.
-The vendor hosted both websites, making it difficult to move to an alternative technical stack or to even have full visibility into the cause of performance, accessibility, and user-experience challenges.
+The vendor hosted both websites, making it difficult to move to an alternative technical stack or to even have full visibility into the cause of performance, accessibility, and user experience challenges.

 To solve this problem, the Service Delivery team proposed moving both websites’ hosting to [Cloud.gov](https://cloud.gov/), a federal cloud-hosting service built for government work.
 This would offer more flexibility with technical options, vendor choices, and overall maintenance.